Deals Reminder: Ninja Dragon Z10 Color Changing Bluetooth Headphones

-Don’t forget to check out the Ninja Dragon Z10 Color Changing Bluetooth Headphones in the Geeky Gadgets Deals store.
+Just a quick reminder four our readers about the amazing deal on the Ninja Dragon Z10 Color Changing Bluetooth Headphones in the Geeky Gadgets Deals store today.

 The Ninja Dragon Z10 Color Changing Bluetooth Headphones are available in the Geeky Gadgets Deals store for $44.99, that’s a saving of 35% off the normal price.